wileyenterpriseandroid/Examples/README.md

 This will copy the necessary eclipse configuration into the project directory.
 Once you have done that you will be able to Import > General > Import Existing Project into Workspace.

-The following projects contain a Windows script in their tools directory for completing the above task for Eclipse:
+The following Android projects contain a Windows script in their tools directory for completing the above task for Eclipse:

 KeyValClient